charlieburd/bikesharing/README.md

 #### Graph 5
 ![stacked_launch_outcomes](https://github.com/charlieburd/bikesharing/blob/main/Resources/image%20(28).png)
-#### Users Trips by Gender by Weekday - Customer vs Subscriber bike usage throught out the day of the week and by gender
+#### Users Trips by Gender by Weekday - Customer vs Subscriber bike usage throughout the day of the week and by gender

 ## Summary